FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

         The `withRouter()` higher-order function will inject the history object as a prop of the component.
 This object provides `push()` and `replace()` methods to avoid the usage of context.

         ```jsx harmony
-        import { withRouter } from 'react-router-dom'; // this also works with 'react-router-native'
+        import { withRouter } from "react-router-dom"; // this also works with 'react-router-native'

         const Button = withRouter(({ history }) => (
           <button
-            type='button'
+            type="button"
             onClick={() => {
-              history.push('/new-location');
+              history.push("/new-location");
             }}
           >
-            {'Click Me!'}
+            {"Click Me!"}
           </button>
         ));
         ```